exercism/problem-specifications/workflows/README.md

 ## Recommendations

+### Frequency of running checks

 For each action think about how often it should run.

-- The `configlet` linting is something that's so important (because a track can break if the `config.json` breaks), that it probably should run, always, **but** only needs to run once per commit.
+- The `configlet` linting is something that's so important (because a track can break if the `config.json` breaks) that it should probably always run, **but** only needs to run once per commit.
 - The existence or integrity of files only needs to run once per commit.
 - If a track is supposed to run under multiple runtime-versions or compiler-versions, building/testing exercises should be ran against each supported version
 - PRs _probably_ only need to run actions on files _added_ or _changed_, but since a file can influence an exercise, it's safer to run the actions for the _exercise_, if one of its files changes.

 It can be very helpful to make the actions that should run, available locally as well.
-This means that the scripts that do the actual work are also manually runnable. **Do not inline** the action inside the workflow files.
+This means that the scripts that do the actual work are also manually runnable.
+To achieve this **do not inline** the action inside the workflow files., but create a standalone script.
 For example, checking for stubs can be completely bashed out inside the workflow file, but the recommendation here is to create a new executable script `scripts/ci-check` instead.

 > "But the command is very short, e.g. `eslint . --ext ts --ext tsx`".
 >
 > When this command needs to be updated, it now needs to update in all the places in the documentation, the workflow files, ánd in the _minds of the maintainers_.
 Extracting this to a script resolves all that.
 Reading a workflow file can also be **very** daunting.

-### PR exercises changed
+### Checks on PRs where exercises change

-The `scripts/pr` and `scripts/pr-check` scripts are ran with arguments: each file that has been changed or added in this PR.
+The `scripts/pr` and `scripts/pr-check` scripts (see [templates](#templates)) are run with multiple arguments, one for each file that has been changed or added in this PR.
 For example, if `two-fer` has been updated, a call might look like this:

 ```bash
 scripts/pr exercises/two-fer/README.md exercises/two-fer/.meta/example.ext